Create a compliance map

 The standard or regulation is added to the compliance map.

-• To add a requirement to the standard or regulation, click Save and create requirement, and proceed to step 3 of Add requirements.
+• To add a requirement to the standard or regulation, click Save and add requirement, and proceed to step 3 of Add requirements.

 Add requirements